MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/promote-email-message.md

 ## What this sample does

-The `DeliverPromoteEmailRequest` message is intended to be used in a scenario where it contains data that is needed to create an email activity row from the specified email message.
+The `DeliverPromoteEmailRequest` message is intended to be used in a scenario where it contains data that is needed to create an email activity record from the specified email message.

 ## How this sample works